rebeccabilbro/rebeccabilbro.github.io/_posts/2018-08-01-words-in-space.md

 date:   2018-08-01 17:32
 ---

 Text analysis tasks like vectorization, document classification, and topic modeling require us to define what it means for any two documents to be similar.
 There are a number of different measures you can use to determine similarity for text (e.g. Minkowski, Cosine, Levenstein, Jaccard, etc.).
-In this post, we'll take a look a couple of these ways of measuring distance between documents in a specific corpus, and then visualize the result of our decisions on the distribution of the data.
+In this post, we'll take a look a couple of these ways of measuring distance between documents in a specific corpus, and then visualize the result of our decisions on the distribution of the data using Yellowbrick.

 ### Document Similarity